exercism/python/concepts/loops/about.md

 ...    word = word.title()
 ...    if word.startswith("B"):
 ...        print(f"{word} (at index {index}) starts with a B.")

-...# This executes once *StopIteration* is raised and there are no more items.
+...# This executes once *StopIteration* is raised and ...# there are no more items to iterate through.
+...# Note the indentation, which lines up with the for keyword.
 ...else:
 ...    print(f"Found the above b-words, out of {len(word_list)} words in the word list.")
 ...
-Bird (at index 0) starts with a B.
+'Bird (at index 0) starts with a B.'
-Barrel (at index 2) starts with a B.
+'Barrel (at index 2) starts with a B.'
-Bongo (at index 3) starts with a B.
+'Bongo (at index 3) starts with a B.'
-Found the above b-words, out of 6 words in the word list.
+'Found the above b-words, out of 6 words in the word list.'

 # Terminating a loop via *break* will bypass the loop *else* clause